-Unless legislative and other actions are taken for the better protection of privacy, this important attribute of freedom may be irretrievably lost.26
+Unless legislative and other actions are taken for the better protection of privacy, this important attribute of freedom may be irretrievably lost.
+26

 Information privacy.
 The Commission's report declared that one of the most important sources of danger for privacy of the Australian today arose from the remarkable technology of informatics.
-Luse that word, although I know that it has not yet gained universal currency.
+I use that word, although I know that it has not yet gained universal currency.
 To refer to computers is now inadequate, for computers have now been married to telecommunications.
-To refer to 'computications' as one French Minister did, is unacceptable because it is irredeemably ugly.
-'Information technology' is a mouthful.
-In any case, it will remind most ordinary citizens of propaganda machines or conjure up images of a compositor or a printing press.
-I now make my bid for 'informatics'.
+To refer to 'computications' as one technology's a mouthful.
+In any case, it will remind most ordinary estates of provinguals machines or conjure up images of a compositor or a printing press, a now make my big tor informaties'.
 It is a simply single word increasingly accepted in the OECD.
 We should get used to it in Australia.
 Informatics - the word and the phenomenon - is here to stay.

-The features of informatics mentioned in the privacy report as factors that increase the risk to individual privacy include: ginal par ser series areas.
-The vestly increased amounts of personal information that can now be stored virtually indefinitely;
+The features of informatics mentioned in the privacy report as factors that increase the risk to individual privacy include:

-- Q-

-?. the enormous increase in the speed and ease of retrieval of such information now technologically possible;

-. the substantial reduction in the cost of handling, storing and retrieving such information which makes it tempting to keep it just in case it may prove useful;

-and the constant establishment of cross-linkages between information systems 42 states permitting searching and matching of data supplied for numerous purposes;

-and the capability of building up a composite profile, one which is no more accurate than the many sources of the data and which may, in aggregate, distort and which is misrepresent the data subject; and and interestion of an entirely new profession, 'computerists', or 'informaticists', largely unrestrained by law and unevenly restrained by established professional codes of conduct:

-. the greater ease of accessibility to personal data, despite codes and occasional encryption, when the technologist is really determined; 1.4

-. the tendency to centralise control of personal data;

-. the rapid advance of international telecommunications, diminishing the power of domestic governments and lawmakers to enforce local perceptions of fairness and privacy.
+- the vastly increased amounts of personal information that can now be stored virtually indefinitely; - . the enormous increase in the speed and case of retrieval of such information now technologically possible; - . the substantial reduction in the cost of handling, storing and retrieving such information which makes it tempting to keep it just in case it may prove useful; - . the constant establishment of cross-linkages between information systems permitting searching and matching of data supplied for numerous purposes; - . the capability of building up a composite profile, one which is no more accurate than the many sources of the data and which may, in aggregate, distort and misrepresent the data subject; - the creation of an entirely new profession, 'computerists', or 'informaticists', largely unrestrained by law and unevenly restrained by established professional codes of conduct; - the greater case of accessibility to personal data, despite codes and occasional encryption, when the technologist is really determined: - . the tendency to centralise control of personal data; - the rapid advance of international telecommunications, diminishing the power of domestic governments and lawmakers to enforce local perceptions of fairness and privacy.

-The Law Reform Commission's recommendations address these problems and propose adoption of a series of principles by which complaints of privacy-offending conduct can be evaluated and dealt with by the Privacy Commissioner.
-In addition, the proposals adopt the so-called 'golden rule' of privacy protection found in legislation in Europe and North America.
-This is the right of the data subject normally to have access to personal data about him- or herself.
-It is a right of access which must succumb to exceptions in certain sircumstances.
+the first and have necessary of principles by a new complaint.
+It was a livery general with the evaluated and dealt with by the Privary community in a contain, the proposals adopt the so-called 'golden rule' of privary protection found in 1 gislation in Europe and North America.
+This is the right of the data subject northally to have access to personal data about him- or herself.
+It is a right of access which must succumb to exceptions in certain circumstances.
 The approach taken is:

-. there should be a right, enforceable under Federal law, by which the individual will be entitled, unless excluded by law, to have access to both public and private sector records of personal information held about him- or herself;

-- . where it is found that this information is incorrect, incomplete, out of date or misleading, procedures for correction of the record or addition of appropriate notations should be available; - . in addition to this enforceable right, rules are proposed to govern the use, disclosure and security of personal information.
+- there should be a right, enforceable under Federal law, by which the individual will be entitled, unless excluded by law, to have access to both public and private sector records of personal information held about him-or herself; - where it is found that this information is incorrect, incomplete, out of date or misleading, procedures for correction of the record or addition of appropriate notations should be available; - in addition to this enforceable right, rules are proposed to govern the use, disclosure and security of personal information.
 Suspected breach of these rules can be investigated by the Privacy Commissioner and can be the subject of ombudsman-like remedies.